TMoShadez/NXTKonekt-Service-Quoting-Tool/replit.md

 # NXTKonekt Site Assessment Tool

 ## Overview

-NXTKonekt is a comprehensive full-stack web application designed for managing Fixed Wireless Access (FWA) installation assessments and quote generation.
-The system enables sales executives to conduct detailed site assessments, upload supporting documents and photos, and automatically generate professional quotes with pricing calculations.
+NXTKonekt is a full-stack web application for managing Fixed Wireless Access (FWA) installation assessments and generating quotes.
+It allows sales executives to conduct site assessments, upload supporting documents, and automatically create professional quotes with pricing calculations.
+The project aims to streamline the sales and assessment process for FWA installations, providing a comprehensive tool for efficient client engagement and quote delivery.

+## User Preferences
+Preferred communication style: Simple, everyday language.

 ## System Architecture

-The application follows a modern full-stack architecture with clear separation between frontend and backend concerns:

-- **Frontend**: React-based SPA with TypeScript, built using Vite
-- **Backend**: Express.js server with TypeScript
-- **Database**: PostgreSQL with Drizzle ORM
-- **Authentication**: Replit Auth with OpenID Connect
-- **Deployment**: Replit platform with autoscale deployment target

-## Key Components

-### Frontend Architecture
-- **Framework**: React 18 with TypeScript
-- **Build Tool**: Vite for development and production builds
-- **UI Library**: shadcn/ui components built on Radix UI primitives
-- **Styling**: Tailwind CSS with custom NXTKonekt brand colors
-- **State Management**: TanStack Query for server state management
-- **Routing**: Wouter for lightweight client-side routing
-- **Forms**: React Hook Form with Zod validation

-### Backend Architecture
-- **Framework**: Express.js with TypeScript
-- **Database**: PostgreSQL via Neon serverless with WebSocket support
-- **ORM**: Drizzle ORM for type-safe database operations
-- **Authentication**: Passport.js with OpenID Connect strategy
-- **Session Management**: Express sessions with PostgreSQL store
-- **File Handling**: Multer for multipart file uploads
-- **PDF Generation**: PDFKit for quote document generation

-### Database Schema
-The application uses a PostgreSQL database with the following key entities:
-- **Users**: Mandatory Replit Auth user storage
-- **Sessions**: Mandatory session storage for Replit Auth
-- **Organizations**: Sales organization information
-- **Assessments**: Site assessment data and technical requirements
-- **Quotes**: Generated quotes with pricing breakdown
-- **UploadedFiles**: File metadata for photos and documents

-### File Management
-- **Upload Structure**: Organized into `uploads/photos` and `uploads/documents`
-- **File Types**: Images for site photos, documents for supporting materials
-- **Storage**: Local filesystem with database metadata tracking
-- **Security**: File type validation and size limits

-## Data Flow

-1. **Authentication**: Users authenticate via Replit Auth (OpenID Connect)
-2. **Organization Setup**: First-time users create their sales organization profile
-3. **Assessment Creation**: Sales executives create new site assessments
-4. **Step-by-Step Data Collection**:
-   - Sales executive information
-   - Customer contact details
-   - Technical site assessment
-   - File uploads (photos/documents)
-   - Quote generation and review
-5. **Pricing Calculation**: Automated pricing engine calculates costs based on assessment parameters
-6. **PDF Generation**: Professional quotes generated as downloadable PDFs
-7. **Data Persistence**: All assessment and quote data stored in PostgreSQL
+The application uses a modern full-stack architecture.
+The **Frontend** is a React SPA with TypeScript, built with Vite, using shadcn/ui on Radix UI, Tailwind CSS, TanStack Query for state management, Wouter for routing, and React Hook Form with Zod for forms.
+The **Backend** is an Express.js server with TypeScript, utilizing PostgreSQL via Neon with Drizzle ORM, Passport.js for Replit Auth (OpenID Connect), Express sessions, Multer for file uploads, and PDFKit for quote generation.

+The **Database Schema** includes entities for Users, Sessions, Organizations, Assessments, Quotes, and UploadedFiles.
+File uploads are stored locally with metadata in the database, with validation for type and size.

+**Data Flow** involves user authentication via Replit Auth, organization setup, creation of site assessments with step-by-step data collection (sales info, customer details, technical assessment, file uploads), automated pricing calculation, and PDF quote generation.
+All data persists in PostgreSQL.

 ## External Dependencies

-### Core Dependencies
 - **@neondatabase/serverless**: PostgreSQL database connectivity
 - **drizzle-orm**: Type-safe database ORM
 - **@tanstack/react-query**: Server state management